-On the one hand, we see that the Merovingian was correct: “Choice is an illusion created between those with power and those without”; his choosing of the wrong door did not preclude him from following the plan of the machines.
-On the other hand, at least we can emit a hypothesis explaining why Smith always greets his nemesis as “Mister Anderson”, except the one time he calls him Neo right before being defeated.
+On the one hand, we see that the Merovingian was correct: “Choice is an illusion created between those with power and those without“; his choosing of the wrong door did not preclude him from following the plan of the machines.
+On the other hand, we can finally understand why Smith always greets his nemesis as “Mister Anderson”, except the one time he calls him Neo right before being defeated.

 You can find the “nothing to lose but your chains” phrase at the end of the Manifesto.
 Same for the “produces its own grave-diggers” phrase.

 In the text, I mention MAUSS, Marcel.
 (1925) The Gift, available online here.

 On crises of capital: Marx’s chapters on “The Law of the Tendency of the Rate of Profit to Fall” from Capital Vol. 3, available online here.

 One of the my favorite short texts by Marx:

 MARX, Karl.
 (1844) “Chapter 1” in On The Jewish Question, available online here.